 Plymouth Contemporary Award sponsored by Artmill Gallery & Framing Centre: £2,500

 Special Recognition Award sponsored by Bond Dickinson

 Submissions and selection process

-The selection panel includes Ben Borthwick (Artistic Director, Plymouth Arts Centre), Sarah Chapman (Director, Peninsula Arts and artist), Judith Robinson (Arts and Cultural Development Manager, Plymouth City Museum and Art Gallery), Carl Slater (Director, KARST and artist), Professor Chris Bennewith, Head of the School of Art, Design and Architecture at Plymouth University and Louise Coysh, Director of Arts and Culture, University of Southampton; they will be particularly looking for submissions that clearly reflect this year’s theme.
+The selection panel includes Ben Borthwick (Artistic Director, Plymouth Arts Centre), Sarah Chapman (Director, Peninsula Arts and artist), Judith Robinson (Arts and Cultural Development Manager, Plymouth Museums Galleries Archives), Carl Slater (Director, KARST and artist), Professor Chris Bennewith, Head of the School of Art, Design and Architecture at Plymouth University and Louise Coysh, Director of Arts and Culture, University of Southampton; they will be particularly looking for submissions that clearly reflect this year’s theme.

 Find out more about the 2017 selection panel.